Heriberto Gil Martínez: Moving to France

-In order to improve aeronautical knowledge, the War Department selected a group of officers among whom was awarded the Sub-Lieutenant Heriberto Gil Martinez for an extensive Specialization course in various disciplines in Paris.
-And before long, and Heriberto stood out among the peer group generates admiration and directors of the various courses.
-A result of this, his bravery and skill, an exception is made entering the recognition Heriberto "Squadron Storks," in which it operates alongside real aces of French aviation.
-Following the sequence laid out within the specialization program, passing the famous school of "Le Bourget", where it also highlights their bravery and ability, why the French government authorized to enter Sub-Lieutenant Gil Regiment 34 º.
-Aviation, the only distinction that has been done to date a foreigner because this unit can not enter but French officers, where he specializes in the line of fighter aircraft, being also the first foreign official to obtain the distinction to take direct command in the French aviation.
-And as a reward for their merits and the knowledge gained, the French government awarded him accordingly, the "Brevet de Pilote French Military Aviator," the highest degree obtainable in the world.
+In order to improve aeronautical knowledge, the War Department selected a group of officers including Sub-Lieutenant Heriberto Gil Martinez for an extensive specialization course in various disciplines in Paris.
+Heriberto stood out among the peer group.
+A result of his bravery and skill, an exception was made to admit Heriberto into "Squadron Storks," a unit in which only French aviation officer can enter.
+Following the specialization program, he graduated from the famous "Le Bourget" school, where the French government authorized Sub-Lieutenant Gil to join 34th Aviation Regiment.
+He thus became the first foreigner admitted to this unit, which was generally reserved for French officers only.
+While serving there, he specialized in fighter aircraft, becoming also the first foreign official to obtain the distinction to taking direct command in the French aviation.
+In recognition of his merits, the French government awarded him the "Brevet de Pilote French Military Aviator," the highest degree obtainable in the world at the time.

 A little before returning to the country, the French government claims that the Colombian permission to send to the war in Morocco because of their skill and daring, and more being already established as a military pilot received French by Brevet days ago, a request that the Colombian government denied on the same tracks, thanks in advance for distinction.